Nate004/MIT-Foundation-Track/README.md

-# 👋 Hi, I’m Taiwo Babatunde
+# 👋 Hello!
+Welcome to Taiwo Babatunde's Github profile

 - I am a graduate of Mechanical engineering
 - I am interested in optimization of energy systems using ML